DFHack/dfhack/docs/plugins/regrass.rst

 ``-n``, ``--new``
     Adds all biome-compatible grass types that were not originally present in the map block.
 Allows regrass to work in blocks that never had any grass to begin with.
 Will still fail in incompatible biomes.
-This can add an excessive number of grass events to your map, so it may be desirable to run ``clean --map --grass --only`` (see: `cleaners`) afterwards to clean up any unused events.
+Note: This can add an excessive number of grass events to your map, so it may be desirable to run ``clean --map --grass --only`` (see: `cleaners`) afterwards to clean up any unused events.
 ``-f``, ``--force``